(646) 760-6627

 Nutrient Depletion

-Chronic inflammation and malabsorption can deplete nutrients such as iron, B12, folate, vitamin D, and zinc, affecting energy and immune balance.
+Chronic inflammation and malabsorption can deplete nutrients such as iron and vitamin D, affecting energy and immune balance.

 Chronic Stress